dodecastudio/craft-blurhash/README.md

 #### Rendering a blurhash image from a blurhash string

-Lastly, if you have a blurhash string saved in a Craft, you can render it to a data URI using the `@blurhashToUri` directive.
+If you have a blurhash string saved in a Craft, you can render it to a data URI using the `@blurhashToUri` directive.
 In this example, there is a plaintext field called `blurhashStringField` stored in our news article entry.

 ```graphql
 {